1991 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1991.
-Names that were not assigned are marked in gray.
-The names not retired from this list were used again in the 1997 season.
-This is the same list used for the 1985 season.
-Also, the name "Dolores" was misspelled "Delores" in this season; however in subsequent seasons, the typo was corrected.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1991.
+This is essentially the same list used for the 1985 season, though the rotating lists went only to the "W" name at the time.
+Another difference was that the 1985 "D" name had been "Dolores", whereas "Delores" was used in 1991.

-† – The initial spelling is Dolores, however the name Delores was used this season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 1991 are shown below, however none of them were used.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed in the central North Pacific in 1991.
+Named storms in the table above that crossed into the area during the year are noted (*).

 Retirement

-The World Meteorological Organization retired one name in the spring of 1992: Fefa.
-It was replaced in the 1997 season by Felicia.
+Following the 1991 season, the World Meteorological Organization retired the name Fefa from future use in the Eastern Pacific.
+It was replaced with Felicia for the 1997 season.

-Season effects
+Seasonal effects

-This is a table of all the storms that have formed in the 1991 Pacific hurricane season.
-It includes their duration, names, landfall(s), denoted in parentheses, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 1991 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 1991 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1991 USD.